-Another Brian who didn't do too badly at all from his time in the Big Brother house is our first and only Irish Big Brother winner (Hughie, you were robbed) Brian Dowling, who went from a 'trolley dolly' with Ryanair to BB winner in series 2 back in 2001, and also won the title of the Ultimate Big Brother housemate in 2010.
+Another Brian who didn't do too badly at all from his time in the Big Brother house is our first and only Irish Big Brother winner (Hughie, you were robbed) Brian Dowling, who went from a 'trolley dolly' with Ryanair to BB winner of series 2 back in 2001, and also won the title of the Ultimate Big Brother housemate in 2010.
 In 2011 he went on to replace Davina McCall as host of Big Brother when it moved to Channel 5, although was replaced by current presenter Emma Willis in 2013.
 Dowling also became the first openly gay children's TV presenter in the UK when he presented SMTV Live back in 2002.
 Most recently, he hosted a game show on TV3 called Sitting on a Fortune, but to be honest, we don't see enough of him on the box these days.
 Come back, Brian!
 Dancing with the Stars?
-You know you want to RTE.
+You know you want to.

 7. Alison Hammond

 Alison Hammond may be the most successful Big Brother contestant who was evicted early on the show.
 While most of the others on this list, either won, or stuck it out until fairly near the end, Alison was booted out in the second week of season three.
 Her bubbly personality left an impression however, and she has gone on to make a successful TV career off the back of it.
 She is most famous as a showbiz reporter on ITV's This Morning, and in 2016 she became the show's new Agony Aunt, replacing the late Denise Robertson.
 Hammond also appeared I'm a Celebrity...Get Me Out of Here! in 2010, Strictly Come Dancing in 2014 and the ninth series of Celebrity Masterchef.